• Skip to primary navigation

 • Lay out two layers of cheesecloth over a strainer, and pour the yogurt into it.
 Tie the yogurt in the cheesecloth, creating a little sack that can be hung up.
 Hang cheesecloth with yogurt to dry over a sink for at least eight hours, and up to 24 hours.
 On a hot summer's day, transfer draining yogurt to the fridge after the night, and hang it in there to continue draining.

-This homemade labaneh balls recipe will keep in the fridge in a jar of oil for a couple of weeks in the fridge, so feel free to make them ahead of time.
+You can refrigerate homemade labneh balls recipe in the fridge in a jar of oil for a couple of weeks, so feel free to make them ahead of time.

 Recipe